LukeShortCloud/rootpages/src/openstack/tripleo.rst

         ComputeCount: <NUMBER_OF_COMPUTE_NODES>
         CephStorageCount: <NUMBER_OF_CEPH_NODES>

 -  Deploy the Overcloud with any custom Heat configurations.
 [13] Starting with the Pike release, most services are deployed as containers by default.
 For preventing the use of containers, remove the "docker.yaml" and "docker-ha.yaml" files from ``${TEMPLATES_DIRECTORY}/environments/``.
-[14] Lab environments should use the low resource usage template: ``-e ~/templates/environments/low-memory-usage.yaml``.
+[14]

    .. code-block:: sh